A. G. C. Bierer

-Andrew Gordon Curtis Bierer (October 24, 1862 – February 21, 1951), more often written as A. G. C. Bierer, was a judge in Oklahoma Territory who served as an associate justice of the Territorial Supreme Court between 1894 and 1898.
+Andrew Gregg Curtin Bierer(October 24, 1862 – February 21, 1951). more often written as A. G. C. Bierer, was a judge in Oklahoma Territory who served as an associate justice of the Territorial Supreme Court between 1894 and 1898.

 Early life and education

 Bierer was born in Uniontown, Pennsylvania on October 24, 1862 to a family of German descent.
-His father was Everard Bierer (1827–1910) and his mother was Ellen (née Smouse) Bierer (1832–1913).} His father and grandfather were both staunch Democrats and passed their political beliefs down to the son and grandson.
+His father was Everard Bierer (1827–1910) and his mother was Ellen (née Smouse) Bierer (1832–1913).
+He was named for Andrew Gregg Curtin, who was a friend of the family.

+His father and grandfather were both staunch Democrats and passed their political beliefs down to the son and grandson.
 The family migrated to Hiawatha, Kansas in 1865, where young Bierer was raised and graduated from high school.

 After completing high school, Bierer began studying law.
 He was then admitted to the bar, then enrolled in the Georgetown University Law School in the District of Columbia, where he earned the Master of Arts degree in law in 1886.
 Moving to Garden City, Kansas, he built up a law practice (Brown, Bierer and Cotteral) and married Miss Nannie Stamper in 1888.
 In 1887, he ran for the position of Judge of the District Court.
 He was appointed city attorney for Garden City in 1889 and served until he moved to Guthrie, Oklahoma (then known as Oklahoma Territory) in 1891.